 In the conversion process, NMMGRVER will merge the information from each NSCONF file accepted for conversion with NMCONFIG.PUB.SYS, and create new (converted) NSCONF files.
 If you have converted more than one NSCONF file, you will need to choose the file that corresponds to the network configuration you want, and rename it as the new NMCONFIG.PUB.SYS.
 Choose the NSCONF file that corresponds to the network configuration you want to use as your NS 3000/iX configuration.
 This new NMCONFIG.PUB.SYS file contains your NS configuration in a format acceptable to MPE/iX.
 You can now run NMMGR to configure the DTS subsystem, and to perform any needed modifications to the NS configuration.
 See "Reconfiguration Guidelines" later in this appendix.

-To Update From a Previous MPE/iX Version
+Updating From a Previous MPE/iX Version

-If you are updating from an earlier version of MPE/iX at the same time you are migrating from NS 3000/V to NS 3000/iX, you will need to make a choice between reconfiguring your Distributed Terminal Subsystem (DTS) and reconfiguring your NS network.
+Updating from an earlier version of MPE/iX at the same time migrating from NS 3000/V to NS 3000/iX, you will need to make a choice between reconfiguring Distributed Terminal Subsystem (DTS) and reconfiguring the NS network.
 The choice is necessary because MPE/V versions of NMCONFIG.PUB.SYS files do not include DTS configuration values.

-You should let the circumstances of your installation determine which configuration values you preserve.
-If your NS network is complex, you may decide to convert the existing MPE/V configuration files, and reconfigure DTS.
+The circumstances of the installation determine which configuration values to preserve.
+If the NS network is complex, you may decide to convert the existing MPE/V configuration files, and reconfigure DTS.
 In this case you should follow the steps under "File Conversion Guidelines" earlier in this appendix.